 Beloved, there are many personal benefits to suffering mentioned in the Bible.
 God uses suffering to mature us (James 1:3), to produce perseverance in us (Rom.
 5:3), to teach us His Word (Ps.
 119:67), and so much more.
-But He also uses suffering to accomplish things, not just in us, but also through us, namely to make the mystery known.
-It's true.
-Suffering, when it's embraced with joy, gives you a powerful platform from which you can make the mystery of Christ known to those yet in darkness.
+But He also uses suffering to accomplish things, not just in us but through us, namely to make the mystery known.

+This is so hope-giving.
+Suffering, when embraced with joy, provides a powerful platform from which we can make the mystery of Christ known to those in darkness.

-Let me illustrate the point.
-In the past month I've been reading a helpful book written by a hospice nurse, Deborah Howard, entitled, Sunsets: Reflections for Life's Final Journey.
-The author shares the following story about a man named Abe Caldwell who once was a well known, greatly loved trainer at a racetrack who had a severe stroke that left him comatose in a nursing home.
-Howard writes, "He couldn't move, was badly contracted, and had shrunk to nothing but skin and bones despite a feeding tube.
+A hospice nurse, Deborah Howard, provides a good illustration of this in her book, Sunsets: Reflections for Life's Final Journey.
+She shares about a man named Abe Caldwell who once was a well known, greatly loved trainer at a racetrack who had a severe stroke that left him comatose in a nursing home.
+"He couldn't move, was badly contracted, and had shrunk to nothing but skin and bones despite a feeding tube.
 He couldn't speak or acknowledge in any way that he understood what people said to him."